Todd Einhorn, Associate Professor, Horticulture

 I am presently developing an applied research program in the area of tree fruit physiology, with priority given to sweet cherry and pear horticulture, and minor emphases placed on postharvest relations.
-Major thematic areas are: 1) Increased production efficiency, 2) Yield security, and 3) Improvement of fruit quality.
+Major thematic areas are: 1) Increased production efficiency, 2) Yield security, 3) Fruit growth and development, and 4) Improvement of fruit quality.
 These themes are closely linked to the environmental and economic sustainability of the tree fruit industry.

 Einhorn, T. Y. Wang and J. Turner.
 2013.
 Sweet cherry fruit firmness and postharvest quality of late-maturing cultivars are optimized with low rate, single applications of Gibberellic Acid (GA3).
 HortScience 48 (8): 1010-1017.

 Einhorn, T., Castagnoli, S., Smith, T., Turner, J. and Meilke, E. 2013.
 Summary of the 2002 Pacific Northwest Pear Rootstock Trials: Performance of ‘d’Anjou’ and ‘Golden Russet Bosc’ Pear on Eight Pyrus Rootstocks.
 Journal of the American Pomological Society 67 (2): 80-88.